Jikay-070203/OJT_GRADIENTS_TECHNOLOGIES_COMPANY/Deploy_model/README.md

 │   └── Serve model with FastAPI, call Triton via gRPC │
 ├── Task_4_FastAPI_with_Trism/
-│   └── Replace TritonClient with Trism, pull model from Hugging Face
+│   └── Replace TritonClient with Trism, Automatically download model from **Hugging Face** on container startup.
 ```

 ---